Approximate Border Location

 Border Crossing Procedure

 The border crossing procedure is a complex and often very slow process, reflecting the security concerns of both nations.
 You will first complete exit formalities at one country’s checkpoint and then proceed to the other country’s checkpoint for entry inspection.
 You will need a valid passport and a visa for Iran (which must be obtained in advance for most nationalities).
 A “Carnet de Passages en Douane” is typically required for taking your own vehicle into Iran.
 The customs procedures, particularly on the Iranian side, are very thorough and can take many hours.
 Be prepared for detailed inspections of your vehicle and luggage.
-Patience and a calm demeanor are essential.
+Patience and a calm demeanor are essential; no major procedural changes or new customs regulations reported in 2025-2026 per official sources.

 The Surrounding Region: Armenia Side